hyperstack-org/hyperstack/docs/hyper-spec/03-hyperspec-methods-and-features.md

   end
 ```

-If the block returns a promise Hyperspec will wait for the promise to be resolved before returning.
+If the block returns a promise Hyperspec will wait for the promise to be resolved (or rejected) before returning.
 For example:

 ```ruby
   it 'waits for a promise' do